Warrior Nun Areala: Creation

 The creation of Areala was inspired by the martial arts pursuits of the nuns of Fraternité Notre-Dame, or the Fraternity of Our Lady, a traditionalist Catholic organization.
-In 1991, a chapter was established in New York City's East Harlem in order to found a soup kitchen.
+In 1991, a chapter was established in New York City's East Harlem to found a soup kitchen.
 It was in New York that Sister Marie Chantel, who had been a black belt in judo, learned taekwondo under a Hell's Kitchen martial arts master.
 Her fellow nuns, including the mother superior, also learned self-defense, hearing that the neighborhoods were dangerous, though they insist that their martial arts training is mostly for sport and that they have had no problems with the surrounding neighborhoods.
 Their story was picked up and reported by The New York Times.

 Ben Dunn, who attended Catholic schools, was inspired by The New York Times article.
 In an interview, he said: "Other superheroes, you never know what their faith is.
 Batman or Spider-Man or Superman, they do all these great things, but what do they believe in?"
-His interest in understanding the impacts of religious affiliations on fictional superhero characters led him to write Warrior Nun Areala from this unique perspective.
+His interest in understanding the impacts of religious affiliations on superhero characters led him to write Warrior Nun Areala from this unique perspective.
 However, Ben Dunn does not consider the story a Christian comic book, as it avoids directly calling readers to repentance or propagating the faith.
 Rather, the series makes use of Christian imagery and Christian-based speculative fiction.